Career Paths

 Bachelor of Science

-Bachelor of Science graduates leave Bergin University of Canine Studies with a comprehensive education in canine studies.
+Bachelor of Science graduates leave Bergin College of Canine Studies with a comprehensive education in canine studies.
 Career opportunities in canine-related endeavors are: ability to rise to major corporate store management; a variety of positions from trainer to client liaison to manager in assistance dog organizations, dog training facilities, shelters, Humane Society programs, kennels; ownership of canine-oriented businesses such as obedience or assistance dog training, grooming, dog walking, pet sitting, puppy training, dog recreation groups; leadership in search and rescue programs, disaster search programs, scent detection programs; marketing for canine-related businesses, or use this degree with another degree to incorporate dogs into therapy, legal, or teaching positions.

 Associate of Science - Assistance Dog Education

-Associate of Science-Assistance Dog Education graduates leave Bergin University of Canine Studies with a solid education in assistance dog training, disability studies, and canine therapeutic intervention.
+Associate of Science-Assistance Dog Education graduates leave Bergin College of Canine Studies with a solid education in assistance dog training, disability studies, and canine therapeutic intervention.
 Career opportunities for this degree are: assistance dog trainer or assistance dog organization founder in a variety of fields, such as service dog, autism dog, diabetic alert dog, therapy dog, PTSD dog, hearing dog; canine therapeutic intervention, such as reading with children, visiting medical facilities; fundraiser, marketing and/or public relations for canine-related non-profits; assistance dog organization ownership; kennel management.

 Service Dog Training Seminar